Create a

 What we see is that career paths, ladders, and lattices enhance the employee experience and build corporate capabilities by offering significant advantages (especially over external hiring) such as:

-These effects are amplified when career progressions are activated as a critical element of the corporate culture, regularly practiced and encouraged by top leadership and middle management.
+These effects are amplified when career progression is activated as a critical element of corporate culture, regularly practiced and encouraged by top leadership and middle management.
 This is furthered when the design efforts of the compensation function are integrated with the strategies and actions of the recruiting, L&D, succession management, and business unit HRBP organizations.

 Challenges to be overcome

 Unfortunately, despite being defined in a structured and mostly well-communicated manner, the realities of employee movement up and across job levels are surprisingly low.
 The Pew Research Center has found that 63% of U.S. employees who quit their jobs in 2021 cited a lack of career advancement opportunities as the leading reason for resigning.
-Much of this may be due to “talent hoarding,” where managers actively discourage employees from seeking other internal jobs to maintain their team's productivity.
+Much of this may be due to “talent hoarding,” in which managers actively discourage employees from seeking other internal roles to maintain their team's productivity.

 Lateral mobility rates alone are reported to be only 8% per year, with only 25% of companies reporting theirs above 15%.
-The addition of promotion rates, estimated at only 6% per year according to SHRM, suggests that only 14-18% of employees are rewarded with fresh challenges and growth opportunities annually.
+The addition of promotion rates, estimated at only 6% per year by SHRM, suggests that only 14-18% of employees receive fresh challenges and growth opportunities each year.

 The issue boils down to meeting employee needs to retain them and leverage their internal networks and knowledge of how to efficiently and effectively complete their technical and administrative tasks.
-However, 58% of workers report that their companies do not have enough growth opportunities for them to stay long-term.
+However, 58% of workers report that their companies do not offer enough growth opportunities to keep them long-term.

 Creating comprehensive career progressions

-The establishment of career paths starts with the compensation system or “job architecture” design and development process.
-By following a structured approach to compensation programs, the natural flow from one job level to another will create growth promotion opportunities based upon an individual’s function or job family (e.g., software, accounting, marketing) and level of education and/or skills, and relevant years of experience.
+The establishment of career paths begins with the design and development of the compensation system, or “job architecture.”
+By following a structured approach to compensation programs, the natural flow from one job level to another will create growth opportunities based on an individual’s function or job family (e.g., software, accounting, marketing), level of education and/or skills, and relevant years of experience.
 The typical steps that define the progression from entry-level up through executive ranks in each family include:

-- Clarify the types of critical experiences and capabilities that employees must demonstrate and be observable by job experts to qualify for promotion.
-Explain how aspiring employees can demonstrate those—how they show up, document them, etc.
+• Clarify the types of critical experiences and capabilities that employees must demonstrate, and that job experts can observe, to qualify for promotion.
+Explain how aspiring employees can demonstrate those—how they show up, and document them.

 Note the inclusion of “senior non-management roles,” which provide advancement opportunities for those either not suited or uninterested in moving into traditional management roles.
 Those “subject matter expert (SME)” roles create a pathway for individuals whose expertise can be leveraged in enhanced product, service, or process development, as well as project management, technical advisory, or coaching roles.

 Creating career lattices that cross job families is more challenging but opens a potentially larger talent pool for more critical positions that are hard to fill (and retain).
-Two approaches bring the discovery of new opportunities for growth and advancement – the traditional and AI-generated models.
+Two approaches yield new opportunities for growth and advancement—the traditional and AI-generated models.
 The key is discovering skill and capability linkages or overlaps between various company roles.

 The first approach is conducted through a series of top-performing employee career reviews, where high potentials’ (HiPos) job career progressions are charted and reviewed for commonalities and uniqueness.
-Interviews might lead to the discovery that while the pathway for a Director of Operations most often includes progression through a series of engineering roles, the top performers had stints or significant project experience working with external vendors and partners in procurement.
-Other successful people in that role might have also come from early jobs in procurement and proceeded through transfers or promotions into systems engineering, where they experienced the integration of all design, development, and testing functions.
-Another avenue is to compare the overlap of competency models or job requirements (or job evaluation factors used in the job evaluation process) between job families and roles and look for commonalities.
+Interviews might reveal that, while the pathway for a Director of Operations most often includes progression through a series of engineering roles, the top performers have stints or significant project experience working with external vendors and partners in procurement.
+Other successful people in that role might also have come from early jobs in procurement and progressed through transfers or promotions into systems engineering, where they experienced the integration of all design, development, and testing functions.
+Another avenue is to compare the overlap in competency models, job requirements (or job evaluation factors used in the job evaluation process), and roles across job families and identify commonalities.

-A second and exciting approach to identifying career lattices is using HR technologies that leverage AI, such as talent marketplaces.
-These compare jobs on their required skills and skill levels based upon a search and analysis of job descriptions, competency models, succession job profiles, etc., and compare how much a given employee’s skills and capabilities (from resume, skills assessment, performance evaluations, completed learning programs/certifications, and other formal assessments) overlap with the requirements of other jobs.
+A second, exciting approach to identifying career lattices is to use HR technologies that leverage AI, such as talent marketplaces.
+These compare jobs on their required skills and skill levels based upon a search and analysis of job descriptions, competency models, and succession job profiles, among other aspects, and compare how much a given employee’s skills and capabilities (from resume, skills assessment, performance evaluations, completed learning programs/certifications, and other formal assessments) overlap with the requirements of other jobs.
 Through this, people who their manager or other processes may not have identified can be flagged as potential candidates.
-This technology is now also used in both career management and learning management systems that can recommend learning or experiential paths to fill gaps and qualify them for the future.
+This technology is now also used in both career management and learning management systems that can recommend learning or experiential development opportunities to fill gaps and qualify them for the future.

 Tips for designing and implementing effective career paths